zalenix/portaldocs/portal-sdk/templates/top-extensions-resource-browse.md

 * Assign tags

-    Assign tags to the selected grid items.
+    Enable tagging for the selected grid items.
 The option is disabled until grid items are selected.

 * Delete

-    Delete the selected grid items.
+    Permanently remove the selected grid items.
 The option is disabled until grid items are selected.

 * Feedback